 The campsite is ideal for people with an interest in wildlife as Cudmore Grove Country Park is very close by and is one of the best nature reserves in Essex.
-If you are lucky enough to meet the ranger, Dougal, and he has some time to spare, he can point out the geese, flocks of golden plovers and widgeons that regularly graze on the fields behind.
+If you are lucky enough to meet a ranger with some time to spare, they can point out the geese, flocks of golden plovers and widgeons that regularly graze on the fields behind.

 At the highest cliffs on the island, a mere fifteen feet, fallen oaks litter the beach below, signifying their retreat by a metre a year.
 The river gravel in the low cliffs is 300,000 years old and is the site where bones of elephant tusk, narrow-nosed rhino, bears and giant deer were discovered early last century.

-The ‘Dog & Pheasant’ public house is a few minutes walk, and serves food most of the time.
-In West Mersea there a number of pubs selling food and the Art Cafe where you can grab a coffee or lunch.
+The ‘Dog & Pheasant’ public house is a few minutes walk, and serves food most of the time (Booking is Advisable 01206 383206) and a little further away is Mersea Barns Cafe and shop.
+In West Mersea there are a number of pubs selling food and the Art Cafe where you can grab a coffee or lunch.

 Mersea Island vineyard with its Courtyard cafe is within a few miles, where you can sample wine and beer made on the Island along with lunch or a piece of cake.

 If you don’t fancy cooking and want to stay in, some local takeaways will deliver to the site including Chinese, Indian and Pizza.
-If you want to cook, then Cocks Butchers, Garden Farm Produce and the Co-op all have local produce available.
+You can organise a special seafood delivery from the Colchester Oyster Fishery, with oysters grown in East Mersea.
+If you want to cook, then Cocks Butchers, Island Supermarket, The Deli and The Co-op and all have local produce available.